 Pasta Fagioli is an easy soup to make.
 It just requires a little patience.
 Take your time going through the steps and don't rush anything.
 You'll end up with a hearty soup that you'll love.

-The vegetables are the base of the soup.
-We always start there.
-In a big dutch oven or sauce pot, add the olive oil and bring it to medium-high heat.
+Step 1: In a big dutch oven or sauce pot, add the olive oil and bring it to medium-high heat.
 Stir in the carrots, celery, and onions and saute for about 10 minutes until they are softened.
 Add some salt and pepper at some point during this process.
 The vegetables provide flavor to your soup and should be seasoned too.

-Stir in the garlic and saute for another 2 minutes.
+Step 2: Stir in the garlic and saute for another 2 minutes.
 Make a well in the vegetables where you can place the tomato paste.
 Let it caramelize in the pot for 3 minutes before stirring it into the vegetables.
 Then stir it throughout the vegetables.

-Pasta Fagioli has a tomato base.
+Step 3: Pasta Fagioli has a tomato base.
 Hand crush the can of tomatoes.
 I like a bit of chunkiness to the tomatoes in the soup.
-If you prefer it to be smooth, use an emersion blender to blend them before pouring them into the vegetables.
+If you prefer it to be smooth, use an immersion blender to blend them before pouring them into the vegetables.
 Pour them into the vegetables and bring them to a boil.
 Stir in half of the basil and salt and stir well.

-Pour in all of the stock, and add the oregano, bay leaves, and parmesan rind.
+Step 4: Pour in all of the stock, and add the oregano, bay leaves, and parmesan rind.
 Stir everything together and bring it to a boil.
 Then return the soup to a simmer.
 Add in the northern beans and again return to a simmer.
 Simmer for 15 minutes.

 Serve the pasta fagioli with spinach with freshly grated parmesan.